crossbeam-rs/crossbeam/crossbeam-epoch/README.md

 immediately.
 Epoch-based GC is an efficient mechanism for deferring destruction of shared objects until no pointers to them can exist.

-Everything in this crate except the global GC can be used in `no_std` environments that implement `alloc`.
-The `alloc` feature of this crate needs to be enabled in `no_std` environments.
+Everything in this crate except the global GC can be used in `no_std` environments, provided that features `alloc` and `nightly` are enabled.

 ## Usage